SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 specific BSM model in a model-independent framework, which can then be compared against the corresponding experimental limits.
-For instance, as shown in the :ref:`scheme above <elementscheme>`, only the masses of the BSM states are used and other properties, such as their spins or other quantum numbers are ignored (the PID's are, however, stored for book-keeping).
+For instance, as shown in the :ref:`scheme above <elementscheme>`, only the masses of the BSM states and the quantum number of the last BSM state are used, while other properties, such as their spins are ignored (the PID's are, however, stored for book-keeping).

 Below we describe in more detail the element properties and their implementation in SModelS.